 Research infers that the composition of turmeric dietary supplements and strict preclinical and clinical testing will be required to recognize turmeric’s role in forging reasonable bone-protective healing to stem metabolic bone ailments.

-A grant from the National Center for Complementary and Alternative Medicine and the Office of Dietary Supplements backed this study.
+A grant from the National Center for Complementary and Alternative Medicine and the Office of Dietary Supplements supported this study.

 Turmeric’s Potential In Maintaining Bone Health